 - You have to worry about making only one payment a month — so no more juggling bills

 Another plus is that you’re much less likely to harm your credit score.
 If you have 10 credit cards, you have 10 times the chances to miss a payment.
-But that’s not where the risk ends when it comes to your credit.Check my eligibility for a personal loan to pay for debt consolidation (Jul 15th, 2019)
+But that’s not where the risk ends when it comes to your credit.Check my rate for a personal loan up to $100k * (Sep 22nd, 2019)

 High card balances harm your credit score